Establish thy word to thy servant, in thy fear.

 Esther [C] 14, 14-19

 In the spirit of Queen Esther, the Virgin Mary possessed a steadfast love of God and trust in His mercy.
 She felt sorrowful compassion for humanity in exile no less than the Jewish heroine had for her people in their captivity.
 Mary’s Fiat rose to heaven as sweetly as Esther’s prayer had risen to God, that He may deliver His people from slavery to sin and the clutches of impending death.
 Mary understood that God desired to be merciful to mankind and offer sinful humanity its redemption with the coming of the promised Messiah.
-She desired as much that God’s justice be manifested so that the enemies of mankind, viz., suffering and death, could be destroyed once and for all with the eventual coming of the new creation.
+She desired as much that God’s justice is manifested so that the enemies of mankind, viz., suffering and death, could be destroyed once and for all.

 Mary couldn’t possibly want to say No, for the child that she shall bear will inherit the throne of his father David and establish his heavenly kingdom on earth upon deposing the dark ruler of this world (Lk 1:31-33).
 It was “in the presence of the lion” which prowled around in the world to devour vulnerable souls that Mary freely consented to be the mother of the divine Messiah.
 God honored her decision by becoming incarnate, since her will aligned with His.
 Her soul “magnified the Lord” being unaffected by pride and inordinate desires.
 There was no place for alluring idols in the depths of her soul.
 Mary “never graced the banquets of earthly kings or drank the wine of libations” to any idols, for the God of Abraham was her only true joy.